tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - 5 minutes TTL for cache by default
 - Micro second latency for cached reads & queries
 - Seamless cache for DynamoDB, no application re-write

+### DynamoDB - Streams

+- Changes in dynamo (create, update, delete) can be stored in a DynamoDB Stream
+- the stream can be read by aws lambda and then we can do :
+  - react to changes in real time (welcome message to new users)
+  - create derivative tables / views
+  - insert into elasticsearch
+- can implement Cross Region Replication using Streams
+- Stream has 24 hours of data retention
+- Configurable batch size (up to 1000 rows, 6 MB)

+#### DynamoDB Steams - Kinesis Adapter

+- you can use kinesis KCL to consumer from dynamodb streams
+- need to add "Kinesis Adapter" library
+- the interface and programming is exactly the same as kinesis streams
+- alternative to use aws lambda